Taking cyber security seriously

 What is a cyber-attack?

 Hackers do not care how much your business turns over: if you have private user information or important data (emails, passwords, etc) then you could be a target.
-This valuable information can be sold on the black market or used as ammunition to hold your business for ransom.
+This valuable information can be sold on the black market or used as ammunition to hold your business to ransom.
 In many cases, however, malware propagation and general disruption are the ultimate goals.

 It’s also possible that an internet-connected device in your company could be added to a botnet - a huge network of compromised sites.
 Once they are part of this network, the hacked device will be used to overwhelm other businesses’ systems by sending a torrent of traffic to their site.
 You may know this as a ‘distributed denial of service’ or DDoS.